mkdecisiondev/devdocs/tools/github.md

 Branches should ideally be short-lived and introduce a compact set of changes.
 If you are working in a branch for days or weeks, you should regularly check if you need to rebase on master.
 Waiting to merge a large set of changes will be complicated.

+### Creating a pull request

+1. PR title: should generally be the same as the issue title, e.g. "Create AmazingWidget component" or "Fix BuggyWidget issue"
+1. The PR should *only* address changes specified by its ticket - unrelated fixes/updates should not be squeezed in, they should go in separate PRs
+1. PR description: should describe what changes in the codebase are introduced by the PR.
+The last line of the PR should say "Closes/Resolves/Fixes #XX" where "XX" is the number of the related issue